 As the men are already living in poverty, they don’t have this kind of money and so they either take out loans from elsewhere or borrow directly from the unscrupulous agency recruiters, who know exactly what is going to happen to the men once they arrive in the UAE but do not care.
 This means that the men are in debt as soon as they arrive in the United Arab Emirates.

 The next step occurs when the men have arrived in Dubai.
 Their employers confiscate their passports, a practice that has been illegal since 2002 but is continued nevertheless.
-Officially, this holding of passports is supposedly for ‘security reasons’ to prevent workers from ‘absconding,’ but in reality it turns them into a prisoner, unable to escape.
+Officially, this holding of passports is supposedly for ‘security reasons’ to prevent workers from ‘absconding,’ but in reality it turns them into a prisoner, unable to escape, even in instances of exploitation and abuse.

 Treatment of Construction Workers in Dubai

-Although the Dubai Municipality announced some ‘minimum standards’ for labour camps back in 2007 which saw some changes, many of the construction workers in Dubai have not seen any improvement.
+Although the Dubai Municipality announced some ‘minimum standards’ for labour camps back in 2007 which saw some changes, many of the construction workers in Dubai have not seen any improvement, and the Dubai labour camps remain in poor condition.

 One of the biggest complaints made by construction workers in Dubai is that the wages are far less than promised and impossible to live on.
 I received an email from a migrant worker in Dubai who said that he ‘knew a Pakistani roofer who was paid like $2 per hour to work in 50 degree weather exposed completely to the sun.
 And he worked 12 hour shifts, 7 days a week.’